VenusLock/PythonBootcamp/intro_to_cuda_1/README.md

 printf insdide kernel significantly slows down kernel execution time.

 gridDim represents - number of thread-blocks. **grid** - is a collection of blocks of parallel threads.
 In case of 1-d indexing `gridDim.x * blockDim.x` is a total number of threads in the grid.

+Threads are running asynchornously within a block.

+**Grid-stride style kernel** is a generic approach to launch a kernel even if number of threads is less then number of parallel computations necessary to accomplish.
+More on this [topic](https://developer.nvidia.com/blog/cuda-pro-tip-write-flexible-kernels-grid-stride-loops/)